rubin55/website/_posts/2024-01-07-plans-and-ideas-for-2024.md

 I think the overall idea for this year is: stay healthy, get stronger, and explore a few avenues.
 Do great things with family and try to make it so that everyone is a little bit better off at the end of the year.
-I hope we won't have more instability in the world at large (which I can't really control anyway) and in general, a bit less cynical takes.
+I hope we won't have more instability in the world at large (although I can't really control that anyway) and in general, a bit less cynical takes.
 So, "just do" I guess!

+I think many of the above subjects will receive their own blog-posts, so stay tuned (yeesh).